MongoDB: Transactions

-Editions

-MongoDB Community Server

-The MongoDB Community Edition is free and available for Windows, Linux and macOS.

-MongoDB Enterprise Server

-MongoDB Enterprise Server is the commercial edition of MongoDB and is available as part of the MongoDB Enterprise Advanced subscription.

-MongoDB Atlas

-MongoDB is also available as an on-demand, fully managed service.
-MongoDB Atlas runs on AWS, Microsoft Azure and Google Cloud Platform.

-On March 10, 2022, MongoDB warned its users in Russia and Belarus that their data stored on the MongoDB Atlas platform will be destroyed as a result of American sanctions related to the Russo-Ukrainian War.

 Licensing

 As of October 2018, MongoDB is released under the Server Side Public License (SSPL), a non-free license developed by the project.
-It replaces the GNU Affero General Public License, and is nearly identical to the GNU General Public License version 3, but requires that those making the software publicly available as part of a "service" must make the service's entire source code (insofar that a user would be able to recreate the service themselves) available under this license.
-By contrast, the AGPL only requires the source code of the licensed software to be provided to users when the software is conveyed over a network.
+It replaces the GNU Affero General Public License.
+In contrast to the AGPL, the SSPL prevents anyone but MongoDB Inc. from making MongoDB "available as a service" without negotiating a separate license from MongoDb Inc. The license text specifies a condition for making MongoDB which MongoDB Inc. has claimed to be similar to AGPL, but is actually impossible to comply with.
+The condition states that "all programs that you use to make the Program" ... "available as a service" must be published under the SSPL.
+However, a core component of MongoDB called WiredTiger is licensed as GPL, and the GPL does not allow redistribution under any license except the GPL.
+This does not apply to the copyright holder (MongoDB Inc.).
+Since MongoDB's SSPL adoption in 2018, no one has ever provided MongoDB as a paid service under the SSPL license (including MongoDB Inc.).

 The SSPL was submitted for certification to the Open Source Initiative but later withdrawn.
 In January 2021, the Open Source Initiative stated that SSPL is not an open source license.
 The language drivers are available under an Apache License.
 In addition, MongoDB Inc. offers proprietary licenses for MongoDB.
 The last versions licensed as AGPL version 3 are 4.0.3 (stable) and 4.1.4.

 MongoDB has been removed from the Debian, Fedora and Red Hat Enterprise Linux distributions because of the licensing change.
 Fedora determined that the SSPL version 1 is not a free software license because it is "intentionally crafted to be aggressively discriminatory" towards commercial users.